-With a clear nod to Saab dash design, the Kia engineers have created an instrument panel that is quite frankly a refreshing change from the ubiquitous hooded gauge cluster and center-stacked audio- and ventilation-control layout.
-On upper-end EX and SX trims, customers can opt for such extravagant features as a dual-panel moonroof, heated and cooling front seats, heated rear seats and a voice-activated navigation and infotainment system similar to Ford's SYNC.
-While we love the look of the 2012 Kia Optima sedan's interior, some of the plastic on the dash and steering wheel still lack the quality look and feel found in Honda, Mazda and even some GM and Ford products.
-The front seats are pretty comfortable for tall folks, but the Optima's sharply raked rear roofline may cause some headroom issues for the rear-seat passengers.
+On upper-end EX and SX trims, customers can opt for such extravagant features as a dual-panel moonroof, heated and cooling front seats, heated rear seats and a voice-activated navigation and infotainment system similar to Ford’s SYNC.
+While we love the look of the 2015 Kia Optima sedan’s interior, some of the plastic on the dash and steering wheel still lack the quality look and feel found in Honda, Mazda and even some GM and Ford products.
+The front seats are pretty comfortable for tall folks, but the Optima’s sharply raked rear roofline may cause some headroom issues for the rear-seat passengers.

-Looking a bit like something from the sci-fi movie Tron, the 2012 Kia Optima is a bold and original piece of work from the ground up.
-From its cross-hatch front grille and long sweptback headlight housing, to the weather-vane-style wheels on the SX trim, the Optima looks like it's going fast even when it's parked.
-There is a duality about the 2012 Kia Optima sedan, speaking to both luxury and performance all while masking its true nature to serve duty as a humble family sedan.
-Even base trims offer such nice features as heated side mirrors, chrome door handle inserts and 16-inch wheels.
+Looking a bit like something from the sci-fi movie Tron, Kia’s 2015 Optima is a bold and original piece of work from the ground up.
+From its cross-hatch front grille and long sweptback headlight housing, to the red brake calipers on the SX-T trim, the Optima looks like it’s going fast even when it’s parked.
+There is a duality about the Optima sedan for 2015, speaking to both luxury and performance all while masking its true nature to serve duty as a humble family sedan.
+Even base trims offer such nice features as heated side mirrors, chrome door-handle inserts and 16-inch wheels.

-The 2012 Kia Optima sedan starts at a Manufacturer's Suggested Retail Price (MSRP) of under $20,500 and stretches past $32,000 when fully loaded.
-The 2012 Optima Hybrid starts just under $27,500.
-Feature for feature, the 2012 Kia Optima sedan offers more for the money than competitors like the Honda Accord, Toyota Camry and Ford Fusion.
-As for resale value, we expect the new redesigned Optima to hold its value better than the Ford Focus, Dodge Avenger and Chevy Malibu, but not on par with segment standouts like Honda Accord and Toyota Camry.
+The 2015 Kia Optima sedan starts at a Manufacturer's Suggested Retail Price (MSRP) around $22,500 and stretches past $38,000 when fully loaded.
+The 2015 Optima Hybrid starts just around $30,000.
+Feature for feature, the Kia Optima sedan offers more for the money than the Honda Accord, Toyota Camry and Ford Fusion.
+Before heading to your local Kia dealer, be sure and check our Fair Purchase Price to see what the 2015 Optima is selling for in your area.
+As for resale value, we expect the Optima to hold its value better than the Ford Fusion, Dodge Avenger and Chevy Malibu, and to be only a few percentage points shy of the segment-leading Honda Accord and Toyota Camry.

-Every 2012 Kia Optima sedan offers Bluetooth phone connectivity, iPod/USB audio connectivity, steering wheel-mounted audio controls and a cooling glove box that keeps drinks chilled.
-As for safety, the 2012 Kia Optima sedan comes with an impressive array of features including six airbags and electronic stability control.
-Like other base-priced models in its class, the entry-level Optima includes 16-inch steel wheels and a 6-speed manual transmission.
+Every 2015 Kia Optima family sedan offers Bluetooth phone connectivity, iPod/USB audio connectivity, steering-wheel-mounted audio controls, heated side mirrors, fog lights, tilt/telescopic steering column, 6-way power driver’s seat and a cooling glove box that keeps drinks chilled.
+As for safety, the Optima has an impressive array of features including six airbags and electronic stability control.
+Like other base-priced models in its class, the entry-level Optima includes 16-inch steel wheels and a 6-speed automatic transmission.

-Optional equipment highlights include a panoramic sunroof, heated/cooled front seats, heated rear seats, Infinity sound system, touch-screen navigation system, UVO infotainment voice-active system and rearview camera.
-In addition to a turbocharged 2.0-liter 4-cylinder engine, the top-of-the-line 2012 Kia Optima SX offers a lightly sport-tuned suspension and more aggressive styling cues.
-The 2012 Kia Optima Hybrid features lightweight wheels in your choice of standard 16-inch or sporty 17-inch casting, as well as the EcoMinder LCD panel with graphics and lighting that change to show when the car is achieving maximum fuel economy.
+Optional equipment includes a panoramic moonroof, heated and cooled front seats, heated rear seats, a heated steering wheel, Nappa leather seating, 8-speaker Infinity sound system, HID headlights, LED fog lights, touch-screen navigation system, push-button start with Smart Key, UVO2 infotainment voice-active system, Blind Spot Detection and rearview camera.
+In addition to a turbocharged 2.0-liter 4-cylinder engine, the top SX and SX Limited models offer a lightly sport-tuned suspension and more aggressive styling cues.
+The 2015 Optima Hybrid features lightweight wheels in standard 16-inch or sporty 17-inch size, as well as the EcoMinder LCD panel with graphics that show when the car is achieving maximum fuel economy.

 Under the Hood

-The 2012 Kia Optima sedan doesn't offer the option of a V6, and why should it.
+The 2015 Kia Optima sedan doesn’t offer the option of a V6, and why should it?
 The standard 2.4-liter 4-cylinder is nearly as powerful as some V6 engines and gets far better fuel economy.
-The Optima's 2.4-liter engine boasts more power and better fuel economy than other 4-cylinder cars in the category, too.
-Those wanting more power can opt for a turbocharged 2.0 liter (EX Turbo and SX trims only).
-Both engines are offered with a 6-speed automatic, while the base trim (LX) offers a 6-speed manual.
+In fact, it has more power and better fuel economy than some 4-cylinder cars in the category, as well.
+Those wanting more power can opt for the turbocharged 2.0 liter (SX trims only).
+Only one transmission is offered: a 6-speed Sportronic automatic with manual-shift mode.
+However, on SX trims a Drive Mode Select option adjusts the transmission’s shift points and the power steering input to better suit the driver’s needs.
 The Optima Hybrid uses the 2.4-liter engine mated to a 40-horsepower electric motor for a combined output of 206 horsepower.

 274 horsepower @ 6,000 rpm